What are you looking for?

 NT

-In the NT it can impact your SACE score.
+In the NT, it can impact your NTCET credits.

-SACE credit points for achieving the Award: 10 credits for Bronze, 10 for Silver and 10 for Gold.
+NTCET credit points for achieving a Duke of Ed Level: 10 credits for Bronze, 10 for Silver, and 20 for Gold.

-For more information, please contact your Award Leader or the NT office.
+For more information, please contact your Duke of Ed Leader or the Northern Territory office.

 TAS

-The Award in Tasmania is an endorsed program with the Office of Tasmanian Assessment, Standards & Certification and Award Holders can earn the following points towards the Tasmanian Certificate of Education (TCE).
+The Duke of Ed in Tasmania is an endorsed Framework with the Office of Tasmanian Assessment, Standards & Certification.
+Those who complete the Duke of Ed can earn the following points towards the Tasmanian Certificate of Education (TCE).

 12 TCE Credit Points for Bronze